GenesisFR/HowToBecomeGoodAtShooters/README.md

 - affects the average veterancy of enemies
 - the number of players also affects all of the above (except XP)
 - hybrid builds become less effective at higher difficulties and player scaling

+### Expertise

+- crafting an armor or a weapon then donating it is about 80% cheaper than directly donating materials
+- donating a weapon/named/exotic counts for half of a proficiency level
+- donating an armor piece counts for 10% of a proficiency level
+- wearing several of the same item type (ex: 4 gear set items) multiplies how fast you get proficient with it
+- you can donate materials to increase your proficiency level, therefore allowing you to not let some of them go to waste (it's the only way for most players to level up items they don't have such as the Adrestia SR-1 or DZ exclusives)

 ### Group composition (basics)
 - definition: the different builds the group is made of